zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/FlipbookViewer/README.md

 # Flipbook Viewer

-The flipbook viewer will display subjects with multiple images in the `locations` array whose workflow configration does not include `multiFrame`.
+The flipbook viewer displays subjects with multiple images in the `locations` array whose workflow configration does not include `multiFrame`.
 See SubjectStore > Subject > `getViewer()` and ADR 46 for more details.

-This viewer assumes all images in one subject have the same dimensions, and is catered toward landscape oriented images.
+This viewer assumes all images in one subject have the same dimensions, and is catered toward landscape oriented or square images.

+??
 The SVG drawing layer dimensions are determined once `defaultFrame` is loaded.
 Then, `onReady()` is called (corresponds to SubjecViewerStore's `onSubjectReady()`).

-Unlike MultiFrameViewer, the currently viewed frame is saved as FlipbookViewer state rather than in SubjectViewerStore because the flipbook is designed for projects that do not intend to refresh pan, zoom, rotate, nor drawing marks between frames.

 ## Workflow Configuration